wilsonzlin/minify-js/README.md

 ## Features

 - Fast parsing powered by SIMD instructions and lookup tables.
+- Data is backed by a fast reusable bump allocation arena.
 - Supports JSX.
+- Analyses scopes and variable visibilities.
 - Minification of identifiers.
 - Omits semicolons, spaces, parentheses, and braces where possible.
+- Transforms functions to arrow functions when `this` or `arguments` aren't used.

 ## Usage